As one of the 17 key nutrients necessary for plant growth, phosphorus is essential for plants.

 Phosphorus a mobile element which means that if a plant is deficient, it will transfer phosphorus from other parts of the plant to areas it needs it in.

-Phosphorus is one of the three main macro nutrients most often found in fertilizers and amendments.
-Without adequate amounts of phosphorus, your garden will fail.
+Phosphorus is one of the three main macronutrients most often found in fertilizers and amendments.
+Without adequate amounts of phosphorus, your plants will never flower to their full potential.

 Phosphorus is essential for plants to transport the energy they produce from light during photosynthesis throughout the plant.
 It is one of the main components of plant DNA and plants generally have higher concentrations in root tips, growing shoots, and vascular tissues.